section-engineering-education/engineering-education/content/articles/implementing-deep-cnn-in-python/index.md

 The `numpy` package is for numerical computations. `Tensorflow` and `keras` are used to implement the deep CNN.

 `Tkinter` and `filedialog` are used to open the system dialogue.
-They enable you to select a single image from different folders for testing.
+They enable you to select a single image from different folders to test.

 We need to define our database.
 This is done by defining its directory as shown below: